 If your family has someone with Celiac, or eating gluten free, do you have any other gluten free finds to share?

-Note: new gluten free options added to this post on March 17 2017.
+Note: new gluten free options added to this post in October 2019.